ipfs-inactive/blog/src/21-pubsub/index.md

 You should see "hello world" printed out in the first terminal.
 You can also run the `pub` command on any other connected ipfs node and your node will receive the message.
 Messages are routed through connected, subscribed peers.
-This means that if peers A,B, and C are all subscribed to `foo`, A is connected to B, and B is connected to C, but A is not directly connected to C, A will still receive messages that C published to `foo` through B. This can be very useful for routing messages in networks with poor NAT traversal or otherwise suboptimal connectivity.
+This means that if peers A, B, and C are all subscribed to `foo`, A is connected to B, and B is connected to C, but A is not directly connected to C, A will still receive messages that C published to `foo` through B. This can be very useful for routing messages in networks with poor NAT traversal or otherwise suboptimal connectivity.

-To see all the peers you're connected to with pubsub enabled, check the output of:
+To see all the your peers with pubsub enabled, check the output of:
 ```sh
 > ipfs pubsub peers
 ```

-And to see all the topics you are currently subscribed to, run:
+To see all the topics you are currently subscribed to, run:
 ```sh
 > ipfs pubsub ls
 ```

-## Apps
+## Applications
-Using this, the possibilities for distributed apps on ipfs really start to open up.
-The first thing we did once we got this working was integrating it into [Orbit](https://github.com/haadcode/orbit).
-This means Orbit can provide fully distributed, peer-to-peer chat without *any* server anywhere.
-This also means that you can chat with Orbit on local area networks without a backbone internet connection, or in networks with spotty connectivity to the global internet.
+With pubsub, the possibilities for distributed apps on ipfs really start to open up.
+The first thing we did was to integrate it into [Orbit](https://github.com/haadcode/orbit).

-Aside from chat, there are many interesting possibilities.
+This allows Orbit to provide a fully distributed, peer-to-peer chat without *any* server anywhere.

 In the near future, IPNS records will be pushed over pubsub, allowing lightning fast updates of peers' IPNS entries.
-Peers could use pubsub to keep track of the head of some [merkle-linked global log](https://en.wikipedia.org/wiki/Blockchain_(database)).
+Peers could use pubsub to track the head of a [merkle-linked global log](https://en.wikipedia.org/wiki/Blockchain_(database)).
-You can use pubsub to broadcast notifications to people in a social network, or even use it to send updates in a multiplayer game.
+Pubsub could also be used to broadcast notifications to people in a social network, or send updates in multiplayer games.

 ## What's next?
-The next steps for pubsub have to do with authentication.
+The next two areas of focus for ipfs pubsub are authentication and message routing.

 Currently, any peer can publish to any pubsub topic.
-In the near future,an authenticated mode for pubsub topics, where only certain authorized peers -- those given a cryptographic key or capability -- can publish messages.
+We plan to implement an authenticated mode for pubsub topics, where only authorized peers -- those given a cryptographic key or capability -- can publish messages.
 We are still working out the sharing and capability granting model.

-After that, we are going to take a look at better message routing algorithms.
+After that, we plan to improve the message routing algorithms.
 The current routing algorithm floods messages to every subscriber, resulting in some peers receiving the same message multiple times.
-Finding a better routing algorithm would go a long ways towards reducing that overhead.
+Finding a better routing algorithm would go a long way towards reducing that overhead.

-Please note this can be quite bandwidth intensive, and it is intended as a very first pass approach.
+Please note this can be quite bandwidth intensive, and it is intended as a first pass approach.
 It works well for apps with few peers in the group, but does not scale.
-We obviously will improve the underlying algorithms for larger use cases, but we wanted to ship this now so you can get started using it for your applications, just like we're using it for Orbit.
+We obviously will improve the underlying algorithms for larger use cases, but we wanted to ship this now so you can get started using it for your applications, just like we are using it for Orbit.

 ## Enjoy!
-All that said, We hope you give `ipfs pubsub` a try and let us know how it goes!
+All that said, we hope you give `ipfs pubsub` a try.
+You can head over to the [Discussion Forum](https://discuss.ipfs.io/categories) to ask questions, get help, or simply let us know how it goes.